 But others (like me) fail at this…

 Are you trying to be active on social media and engage with your audience?
 How does that work for you?

 Chris Strub recently made a test.
 He tweeted the same question to a list of 100 marketing influencers.
 And „only“ 40 out of 100 responded.
 I am actually surprised how many answered.

 — Chris Strub (@ChrisStrub) April 6, 2018

-And they did not only answer, some of them took the effort to personally create a video to answer him.
+And they did not only answer, but some of them also took the effort to personally create a video to answer him.